 I received my BS in Biology from Northern Michigan University in 2014 followed by an MS in Biology in 2017.
 During my MS, I trained in the Upper Michigan Brain Tumor Center at Northern Michigan University where I studied protein-protein interactions at the surface of glioblastoma brain tumor cells and worked as a Graduate Research Assistant.
 After my MS, I worked as a Research Technician at the Van Andel Research Institute in the Grohar Lab of Translational Sarcoma Therapeutics, characterizing drug candidates for the treatment of Ewing sarcoma.
 I joined the Cancer Biology Program here at the University of Michigan in 2019 and I will be completing my thesis work in the lab of Dan Wahl, studying adult and pediatric brain tumors.
-In my free time I enjoy cooking, video games, hunting, fishing, and frisbee golf.
+In my free time I enjoy playing with my daughter, cooking, video games, hunting, fishing, and frisbee golf.

 Rogel Cancer Center PIBS Scholarship 2021